fzmubin98/Docker-multi-stage/README.md

-# 🐳 Dockerized Node.js + MongoDB App with GitHub Actions Deployment
+# 🐳 Dockerized Node.js + MongoDB App with GitHub Actions Deployment with AWS Lambda and Event Bridge for Scheduling

 This project is a simple Node.js app that connects to MongoDB and is fully Dockerized.
 It includes a GitHub Actions workflow that deploys the app to an AWS EC2 instance.